future-architect/eslint-plugin-vue-scoped-css/docs/user-guide/README.md

 This plugin provides 3 predefined configs:

 - `plugin:vue-scoped-css/base` - Settings and rules to enable this plugin
-- `plugin:vue-scoped-css/recommended` - Above, plus rules for better ways to help you avoid problems
+- `plugin:vue-scoped-css/recommended` - `/base`, plus rules for better ways to help you avoid problems for Vue.js 2.x
+- `plugin:vue-scoped-css/vue3-recommended` - `/base`, plus rules for better ways to help you avoid problems for Vue.js 3.x
 - `plugin:vue-scoped-css/all` - All rules of this plugin are included

 See [the rule list](../rules/README.md) to get the `rules` that this plugin provides.